-Your brand identity is a unified set of visual elements that affects the way people perceive your brand and what it means to them.
+Your brand identity is a unified set of visual elements that affect the way people perceive your brand and what it means to them.

 This is important because if your visual identity isn’t congruent and appealing, then your prospects may not take you seriously.
 Even worse they may purchase from your competitors instead of from you – just because your competitors LOOK more professional.

-All the visual elements throughout your business should be designed to clearly communicate your brand’s values and voice in a consistent way.
-This includes: your logo, your color palette, your typography, your imagery, your packaging, your website, your social media, your print media and all other visual communications across all of your marketing & product delivery touch-points.
+All the visual elements throughout your business should be designed to communicate your brand’s values and voice in a consistent way.
+This includes your logo, your color palette, your typography, your imagery, your packaging, your website, your social media, your print media, and all other visual communications across all of your marketing & product delivery touch-points.